-There is more profit when you build a large home on a small section; however, homebuyers can not afford the big footprint nor do they need it!
-What most people need is an affordable home, and that will be a smaller property produced with fewer stakeholders, i.e. factory-built homes.
+There is more profit when you build a large home on a small section; however, homebuyers can not afford the big footprint, nor do they need it!
+Most people need an affordable home, and that will be a smaller property produced with fewer stakeholders, i.e. factory-built homes.

 Why Is Uptake Of Factory Homes Slow?